lisamelton/video_transcoding/README.md

 My system attempts to produce the highest possible video quality near a target bitrate.
 That target is automatically determined by `transcode-video` using the resolution of the input.
 For example, the default target for 1080p output is `6000` Kbps, which is about one-fifth the video bitrate found on a typical Blu-ray Disc.

 The average bitrate (ABR) mode in x264 is normally used to target a specific bitrate.
-But the ABR algorithm often sacrifices quality in order to maintain that bitrate.
-Getting acceptable quality with ABR requires multiple passes through the input, a process too slow for many people.
-And even multiple-pass ABR won't provide sufficient quality for some 1080p video input when bitrate targets are as low as `6000` Kbps.

 Instead, I leverage the constant quality ratecontrol system in x264.
 This algorithm uses a constant ratefactor (CRF) to target a specific quality instead of a bitrate.
 A CRF is represented by a number from `0` to `51` with lower values indicating higher quality.
 The special value of `0` is for lossless output.

 Unfortunately, the output bitrate is extremely unpredictable when using this CRF-based system.
 Typically, people pick a middle-level CRF value as their quality target and just hope for the best.
 This is what most of the presets built into HandBrake do, choosing a CRF of `20` or `22`.